nWODT-Cobalt/uxa/Documents/Communication Guidelines/Communication Guidelines.md

 Avoid abbreviations.

 When several (about 10) new terms or abbreviations are used, provide a glossary or list of acronyms.
-Include it in the document, or contribute and link to the **Terminology** (tbd).
+Include it in the document, or contribute and link to the **Terminology** (TBD).

 Avoid synonyms, especially in domain-specific matters, as well as fuzzy terms and everything-buckets.
 Aim to reuse the same, simple words as much as possible.

 Replace or clarify terms that could be interpreted in different ways.
 E.g. it is not clear if an “alert” is about an error message, a business rule, a push notification or an exception indicator.

-Avoid fuzzy spelling, e.g. “dropdown” vs “drop-down” vs “drop down”.
+Reconcile fuzzy spelling, e.g. “dropdown” vs “drop-down” vs “drop down”.

 When referring to existing content, such as a UI or a diagram, spell commands, labels or messaging exactly as they appear in situ.